whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. OpenCore (10.15 Beta 2)
     - Load CC from /L*/E*
     - No more shutdown panics
-    - For 10.14 or prior, BT kexts are to be replaced with RehabMan's version for stable functionality
     - Will provide a guide to installation and booting with OC if my build is as stablized as Clover

 ## Credits